 For treating type 2 diabetes, your doctor will likely start you on a low dosage of Mounjaro and adjust it over time to reach the right amount for you.
 They’ll ultimately prescribe the smallest dosage that provides the desired effect.

 The information below describes dosages that are commonly used or recommended.
-But be sure to take the dosage your doctor prescribes for you.
+But be sure to follow the dosage your doctor prescribes for you.
 They’ll determine the best dosage to fit your needs.

 Dose increase.
 If your blood sugar is still too high, your doctor can increase your dose again by 2.5 mg.
 You’ll take this increased dose once per week.

-After at least 4 weeks, they may raise your dose by 2.5 mg again if needed.
-Your doctor can keep increasing your dose in 2.5-mg increments every 4 weeks if your blood sugar is still too high.
+After at least 4 weeks, your doctor may raise your dose by 2.5 mg again if needed.
+They can keep increasing your dose in 2.5-mg increments every 4 weeks if your blood sugar is still too high.
 The maximum dosage of Mounjaro is 15 mg per week.

 Is Mounjaro used long term?